Toggle menu

 • are easy to wash

-• have no need to be soaked
+• don't need to be soaked

-• have no chemical content
+• don't have chemical content

 • have soft, natural fibres against baby's delicate skin